 Final Verdict

 Here is what we want you to know about the deadlift: It’s the ultimate full-body strengthening tool.
-It will help you build a strong back and absolutely diesel legs.
-There is a variation to suit your needs and your goals.
+It can help you build a strong back and absolutely diesel legs.
+There is a variation to suit your needs and your goals, too.
 We recommend the novice lifter start with light weights.
-Hiring a coach or having a buddy around for a form check is never a bad idea!
+Hiring a coach or having a buddy around for a form check is never a bad idea, either!

 Can beginners deadlift?

 New lifters can benefit from starting with kettlebell or dumbbell deadlifts to practice the hip hinge, then graduating to a light trap bar or barbell deadlift once the hinge has been mastered.
-We encourage beginners to have a trainer or buddy with you to check the form.
+We encourage beginners to have a trainer or buddy with you to check the form during exercise.

 What are the benefits of the deadlift?